 “I wouldn’t have called my doctor and sat on hold for half an hour — I probably would have just ignored it,” Prescott* says.
 “Texting allowed me to reach out quickly and get an answer right away.”

 Patient experience begins before the appointment

 Patient experience begins before an appointment even occurs — for Prescott, it happened while she was still at home in bed.

-Nevertheless, according to research published by Sage Growth Partners, a Baltimore-based healthcare consultancy, only 39 percent of health system C-suite execs report using text messaging to improve patient experience.
-Even fewer are texting patients with truly conversational bidirectional messaging, so patients can actually text you back.
+Nevertheless, according to research published by Sage Growth Partners, a Baltimore-based healthcare consultancy, only 39 percent of health system C-suite executives report using text messaging to improve patient experience.
+Even fewer are texting patients with truly conversational bidirectional messaging.
+This presents a clear opportunity for providers.

 Better patient experiences lead to better outcomes

 Research consistently confirms that positive patient experience correlates with better health outcomes.
-A study published in the journal Circulation in 2010 found that patient satisfaction was positively correlated with 13 of 14 measures of success for treatment of heart attacks.
+One example is a 2010 study that found that patient satisfaction was positively correlated with 13 of 14 measures of success for treatment of heart attacks.
 Additionally, for every 25 percent increase in patient satisfaction scores, there was an equivalent 25 percent change in predicted survival.

 A more recent finding from The Beryl Institute also connects positive experience to positive healthcare outcomes, including during the pandemic.

 Results are similar for patients with chronic conditions.
 For example, diabetic patients who report better communication and overall experience with their providers also have better blood sugar control and fewer functional limitations, according to a study published in the Journal of General Internal Medicine.